ITZGTPLAYZ/Basic-termux-setup/README.md

 ![Interface](https://i.postimg.cc/sfvcCj8y/Screenshot-2025-02-11-20-26-02-19-84d3000e3f4017145260f7618db1d683.jpg)

-Select all option except 4 and all select the banner text you want at the top and in the shell name enter you're name.
-After doing everything right not not messing up it you will get a morden and fantastic look like this
+Select all option except 4 and select the banner text you want at the top and in the shell name enter you're name.
+After doing everything right not messing up it you will get a morden and fantastic look like this

 ![Imodded nterface](https://i.postimg.cc/mkJjJJRQ/Screenshot-2025-02-11-20-38-15-06-84d3000e3f4017145260f7618db1d683.jpg)